Mostakin-MF/Event-Ticketing-SaaS-Backend/event_ticketing_implementation_plan.md

-# Event Ticketing SaaS Implementation Plan
+# Event Ticketing SaaS Implementation Plan (Bangladesh)

 This document explains the four user types, the database structure, and the main features in straightforward language so the team can use it as an execution blueprint.
+This platform is designed for the Bangladesh market with BDT currency, local payment methods, and Bangladesh-specific features.

 ## Core Personas